 However, depending on your COVID travel insurance cancellation policy, you may be covered in certain cases.

-Once you’re abroad, what if you need to return home early because a relative gets sick, or there are national border closures?
+Once you’re abroad, what if you need to return home early because a relative gets sick, or your trip gets interrupted because of national border closures?
 Here are how the different insurance companies stack up.

 Heymondo’s international travel insurance for COVID covers the cost of early return to your home country.
-For example, if a relative dies or is hospitalized because of coronavirus, or you must return to your home country because of border closures, you’ll be reimbursed.
+For example, if a relative dies or is hospitalized because of coronavirus or another illness, or you must return to your home country because of border closures, you’ll be reimbursed.

 Comparing all the companies, Heymondo has the most straightforward reimbursement process.
 Simply contact them via the customer support app and have their team take care of your early return flight.